NoxCi/ItemCatalog/README.md

 This is my second proyect of the course, an Item Catalog made with python 2.7.1

 ## Setup
-In order to work with this project you need to install Virtual Machine(VM), Vagrant and get newsdata.sql to populate the database news
+In order to work with this project you need to install Virtual Machine(VM) and Vagrant.

 To setup the VM and Vagrant, execute the next
 ```